Elena Kurakina: Biography

 She came from an untitled branch of the Apraksins.
 The eldest daughter of Field Marshal Stepan Apraksin (1702–1760) from his marriage to Agrafena Soimonova (1719–1771).
 From childhood she was accustomed to court life; Grand Duchess Ekaterina Alekseevna recalled:

 One day the Empress went to have dinner with General Stepan Apraksin; we were among those invited...
 The next day I learned that the third daughter of General Stepan Apraksin, with whom we had dined the day before, died that day from smallpox; I was scared: all the ladies invited with us to dinner at General Apraksin's were constantly scurrying back and forth from this sick child's room to the chambers where we were.
 But this time I escaped only with fear.
 I saw for the first time that day the two daughters of General Apraksin, the eldest of whom was becoming very beautiful – she could have been about 13 years old then; this is the same one who later married Prince Kurakin...

 On February 6, 1751, 15–year–old Elena Stepanovna married the chamberlain, senator Prince Boris–Leonty Kurakin.
 Due to her husband's official duties and her own inclination towards social life, Elena Stepanovna lived in Saint Petersburg in the winter, and preferred to spend the summer at the Saint Petersburg dacha on the Neva or at the Eldigino Estate near Moscow.
-The buxom Princess Kurakina was considered one of the most brilliant beauties at court.
-For her lively and cheerful character, wit and courtesy, she was very loved in society, and the ease of her morals provided extensive food for gossip.

 In her "Notes", Catherine II noted (when describing the events of 1756) the open connection of Elena Kurakina with the General Feldzeugmeister Count Pyotr Shuvalov.
 According to Catherine, on Kurakina's part, the main role in this relationship was played by calculation, not love: Elena used Shuvalov to support her father's reputation at court, especially during the investigation of him.
 Also, these relationships helped the Grand Duchess Ekaterina Alekseevna herself during clashes with enemies, as a result of which, upon accession to the throne, Ekaterina always treated Kurakina favorably.